cisagov/get.gov/pages/help/help_account-management.md

 [Go to Login.gov to create your account](https://login.gov/help/get-started/create-your-account/){.usa-link--external}.
 We recommend that you:

 - Use your work email address to create your Login.gov account.
+Don’t use a shared inbox, team email, or distribution address.
 - Add two authentication methods to your account.
 If you lose access to your primary authentication method (e.g. losing your phone), you’ll have a backup.
 You’ll be asked to set up authentication methods during the Login.gov account creation process.

 ### If you already have a Login.gov account